MicrosoftDocs/SupportArticles-docs/Teams/teams-administration/failed-to-auto-discover-domain-error-teams-admin-center.md

 3. Enable [SipDomain for the domain](https://docs.microsoft.com/powershell/module/skype/enable-csonlinesipdomain).<br/>
    Powershell Cmdlet: `Enable-CsOnlineSipDomain -Domain <yourdomain>`

-This fix can take anywhere from fifteen minutes to an hour to take effect.
+This fix can take anywhere from 15 minutes to an hour to take effect.

 ### No user is licensed for Skype for Business or Teams